Graham-MacIsaac/Seamless-Twitter-Project/index.md

 ```
 <img width="383" alt="Screen Shot 2022-09-07 at 1 21 58 PM" src="https://user-images.githubusercontent.com/13599213/188969955-92d761f5-8b42-42d1-b4a5-3d4c13335557.png"><br>
 <br>
-This is still not very helpful from a business standpoint.
+It's good to know the model works, but this is still not very helpful from a business standpoint.
 If we want to make actual recommendtion to our stakeholders we need to get the coefficients and see how significant they are. <br><br>

 ```python
 # I had to remake the regression and because results.summary only worked with a .ols object